Faisalsaddiqui/heart-diseases-prediction-using-machine-learning/README.md

 - scikit-learn

-**Data Preprocessing**
+**Data Preprocessing:**
-Data preprocessing steps include handling missing values, feature scaling, and encoding categorical variables.
+This steps include handling missing values, feature scaling, and encoding categorical variables.
 The preprocessing steps are crucial to prepare the data for model training and evaluation.

 ## Modeling
 Several machine learning models are trained and evaluated in this project, including but not limited to: